|University Location||Dunedin, Otago|

 Why Study Here?

 The University of Otago is ranked in the top 1% of universities in the world according to the QS World University Rankings and houses New Zealand’s only dental school.
-In fact, Otago ranks among the world’s top 50 (QS rankings 2019) for the study of sports-related subjects, life sciences and medicine and dentistry, and in the top 100 for archaeology, anatomy and physiology, and development studies.
+In fact, Otago ranks among the world’s top 50 (QS rankings 2022) for the study of sports-related subjects and dentistry.

 Students and staff at the University of Otago are well supported by a range of academic, electronic, recreational and welfare services, and much more: